jewelsofthought/neshama/site/posts/parashot/Terumah (Notes).md

 date: 2021-02-02T04:16:14.428Z
 ---

+## Terumah in depth

+> Speak to the children of Israel, that they should take to Me a terumah (“uplifting”) (Exodus 25:2)

+Every created entity has a spark of G‑dliness within it, a pinpoint of divinity that constitutes its “soul,” its spiritual function and design.
+When we utilize something to serve the Creator, we penetrate its shell of mundanity, revealing and realizing its divine essence.
+Thus we elevate these “sparks,” reuniting them with their Source.

+(The Chassidic Masters)

+### Listening, speaking, and acting

+Rabba Sara Hurwitz from Yeshivat Maharat,

+The image of one bell, one mouth, surrounded by two eyes, or two pomegranates is what the _Gemara_ (_Megillah_ 18a) means when it says, _“A word is worth one sela (coin).
+Silence is worth two.”_ Perhaps the _Gemara_ alludes to the speak-half-as-much-as-you-know rule that the Alshich finds in the double pomegranates and the two-eyes-one-mouth; for every word you speak, make sure it is accompanied by two measures of silence.
+Only half of what we think in our heads, should actually be articulated.

+So, sometimes, we must be called upon to ring clearly, and make our views known, like a bell.
+But other times, silence must reign.
+We must hold back the thoughts that could be potentially hurtful or unhelpful.
+There is tremendous power in silence.

+From the tension of speaking and silence, emerges action.

+This triad of speaking, silence and action is a methodology that we must each employ when advocating for change.
+For righting wrongs, and bringing justice to our world.
+When we try to better our world, and continue God’s creative work, we must know when to speak out.
+We must know when not to talk, to remain silent, and control the anger, and frustration within us.
+And then, we must know when to act.
+To turn the sounds and silences into action.

+There is a time to talk out; a time to remain silent; a time to act.

+---

 ## Terumah "uplifting"

-      They shall make for Me a sanctuary, and I will dwell within them (25:8)
+> They shall make for Me a sanctuary, and I will dwell within them (25:8)

 The verse does not say “and I will dwell within it,” but “and I will dwell within them” &mdash; within each and every one of them.

 (Shaloh)